stormpath/stormpath-console-guide/source/applications.rst

 1. The main list of Applications found on the main `Applications page <https://api.stormpath.com/ui2/index.html#/applications>`__, via the drop-down menus in the "Status" column, or
 2. On the page for any individual Application, via the "Status" field.

-Choosing to Disable an Application will bring up a confirmation dialog.
+Choosing to disable an Application will bring up a confirmation dialog.

 Bulk Status Changes
 -------------------